aklivity/zilla-docs/src/tutorials/quickstart/kafka-proxies.md

 - **PUT** - Update an item based on its key using `/:key`.
 - **DELETE** - Delete an item based on its key using `/:key`.

+The [items-crud](http://localhost/ui/clusters/local/all-topics/items-crud/messages) Kafka topic will have all of the objects you posted, updated, and deleted.

 ::: note Going Deeper
 Zilla can be configured for request-response over Kafka topics both synchronously and asynchronously, and more that we aren't able to cover in this quickstart.
 Here are some other resources you will want to check out.